CaboLabs/openEHR-SDK/README.md

 }
 ```

-To add the atttributes that are in the openEHR Reference Model but are not in the source OPT file, use the method complete():
+To add the attributes that are in the openEHR Reference Model but are not in the source OPT file, use the method complete():

 ```groovy
 def opt = loadAndParse("vital_signs.opt")